Last reviewed September 2010

 Sports Facility Reports.
 (The National Sports Law Institute at Marquette

-University publishes this twice-yearly newsletter on sports facilities.
+University publishes this annual newsletter on sports facilities.
 There are many useful articles.)

 "Sports Policy Symposium."
 Policy Studies Review, Spring 1998.
 (A series of articles on professional sports and public policy.)